plumed/plumed2/user-doc/PYTORCH.md

 ## Training CVs with PyTorch: the mlcvs package

-<a href="https://mlcvs.readthedocs.io/"> `mlcvs` </a> is a Python package for the design of different kinds of neural-networks based CVs.
-The CVs are optimized in Python and the resulting model is compiled  with TorchScript.
-This allows to read the model in PLUMED via the LibTorch C++ APIs.
+<a href="https://mlcvs.readthedocs.io/"> `mlcvs` </a> is a Python package for the design of different kinds of neural-networks based CVs, e.g. that discriminate between states \ref \cite bonati2020data or that approximate the slow dynamical modes of the system \cite bonati2021deep.
+The CVs are optimized in Python and the resulting model is compiled with TorchScript, in order to allowed the models to be employed without Python dependencies.

 ## Module Contents
 - \subpage PYTORCHFunction